Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 We are going to open two doors at the same time with a switch entity.

-1.Add a switch entity.
+1. Add a switch entity.
 I named the switch `door_trigger`.

 ![1_door_switch.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_13_images/20_door/door_scripting/1_door_switch.png)

-2.Add a door entity.
+2. Add a door entity.
 I named it `switch_door`.
-3.You can save the state of the door.
+3. You can save the state of the door.
-4.Select the opening mode `By script`.
+4. Select the opening mode `By script`.
-5.You can add a dialog as well.
+5. You can add a dialog as well.

 ![2_door_script.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_13_images/20_door/door_scripting/2_door_script.png)

-6.Copy the door entity you just made and set it somewhere.
+6. Copy the door entity you just made and set it somewhere.
 Do not rename it because the number index at the end is needed to open both doors at the same time.

 ![door_scripting/3_name_index.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_13_images/20_door/door_scripting/3_name_index.png)

-7.The function `map:open_doors("name_without_number_index")` will open both doors at the same time.
+7. The function `map:open_doors("name_without_number_index")` will open both doors at the same time.

 ```lua
 local map = ...